si/11ty/posts/aside/2012/crafthouse-dublin.md

 [![](images/Crafthouse-Dublin.png "Crafthouse Dublin")](http://crafthou.se/)

-[Crafthouse Â· Dublin](http://crafthou.se/)Â is another exciting new social venture by the charmingÂ [Doc Parsons](http://twitter.com/drbparsons) and crew intending to bring together the local web community for regular meet-ups with organised talks.
+[Crafthouse · Dublin](http://crafthou.se/) is another exciting new social venture by the charming [Doc Parsons](http://twitter.com/drbparsons) and crew intending to bring together the local web community for regular meet-ups with organised talks.

 The design and branding is excellently executed and, with such intelligent enthusiasm behind the scenes, I expect big things from these guys.